The History of French Melody in 10 Lesser Known Composers

 Gabriel Dupont (1878 - 1914)

-Monsieur Gabriel Dupont was born in Caen, he then learnt composition in Paris and died from an illness at the age of only 36.
-He had a confined, melancholy life.
+Monsieur Gabriel Dupont was born in Caen but quickly decided to move to Paris where he studied composition.
+Sadly, he passed away from an illness at the age of only 36.
+He lived a confined and melancholic life.

 Mandoline : Les donneurs de sérénade by Gabriel Dupont, set to a poem by Paul Verlaine.